AnkitAhlwat/GitHub-User-Documentation/docs/Customizing your Github.md

 # Customizing your Github

 It is common to link your Github on your resume and for employers to look at it.
 Because of this it is important to have a well organized Github profile, with pinned projects and profile customizations.
-In this competitive job market it's important to stand out!
+In this competitive job market you need to stand out!
 This section will cover some important features and settings to improve your profile and customize your Github experience.

 ## Set your profile picture